 I will make the most of public holidays

 Public holidays are always a welcome refuge from a hectic work schedule – but they come as quickly as they go.
-Before the New Year starts, make note of all the public holidays in 2018.
+Before the New Year starts, make note of all the public holidays coming up.
 Taking time off during public holidays (like long weekends) is the best way to make the most of your annual leave if you work a full time job.
 Prices can be inflated over holiday periods like Easter or Christmas, but if you plan early you might get lucky and find a good deal.
 There’s no need to spend all your leave in one go, if you can spread it out throughout the year, you can have several great holidays instead of just one!

 I will stay within budget